ndp/ndp.github.io/_posts/2016-01-15-shh-algolia-for-win-sitting-in-our.md

  - prototyping
 ---

-## Shh!&nbsp;Algolia for the Win
+## Shh!
+Algolia for the Win

-Sitting in our dining room, discussing our kids’ room full of books, I decided to regale our kids with a story about the old days of the library: rows of “card catalogs," little pieces of paper to jot down call numbers, etc. This got them very excited, and they love building things, so they were gearing up to re-create just such a system in their bedroom.&nbsp;
+Sitting in our dining room, discussing our kids’ room full of books, I decided to regale our kids with a story about the old days of the library: rows of “card catalogs," little pieces of paper to jot down call numbers, etc. This got them very excited, and they love building things, so they were gearing up to re-create just such a system in their bedroom.